 The Right Installation Options

 Still in force today, it imposes on buildings, with a gradation according to the number of floors, not only construction rules, but also safety equipment in the common areas, with an obligation of maintenance.
 Because preventing the risk of fire is essential.
 And this applies to new buildings as well as to old ones.
 They also have every interest in adopting an ad hoc policy, even when the configuration of the premises does not allow the regulations applicable to new construction to be transposed.
 A policy that concerns both common areas and housing: fires usually have a private origin.
-It is therefore up to the occupants of the building to get involved, if only by providing themselves with a suitable fire extinguishers portland or and fitted with smoke detectors.
+It is therefore up to the occupants of the building to get involved, if only by providing themselves with a suitable fire extinguishers orlando fl and fitted with smoke detectors.
 A bill intended to make the latter compulsory in private areas is in this regard under discussion in Parliament.
 The dry riser installation happens to be essential there

 Four families of buildings